ryanfarber/discord-logger/README.md

 log to a discord channel. uses dicord webhooks

 ### usage
-think of this as a normal console logger, but sends the logs to a discord channel, using webhooks.

 ```javascript
 const DiscordLogger = require("@ryanforever/discord-logger")
 const logger = new DiscordLogger({